kalpak44/code-viewer-bot/README.md

 # Code Viewer Bot

-A Visual Studio Code extension that provides bot-driven code viewing features.
-(Currently a joke extension that cannot be used.)
+A Visual Studio Code joke extension that cannot be used at the work ;)

 ## Features
 - Run and stop the bot from the command palette or context menus.